 - How do I make my resume stand out?

 - The best way to catch a recruiter’s eye is to match your resume content to the job description.
-Show them that you really read about the job by including key details, buzzwords, and skills from the original job description.
+Show them that you truly read about the job by including key details and buzzwords like “data forecasting” and “trend analysis” from the original job description.

 - What about formatting?

-- Make sure you pick a resume template that puts your biggest strengths in the spotlight, whether that’s your experience or skill set.
+- Make sure you pick a resume template that puts your biggest strengths in the spotlight, whether that’s your data compiling experience or analytical skill set.
 Avoid distracting colors or fonts and prioritize readability.
 Recruiters like resumes that they can skim quickly.

 - Do I need to include my education?

 - Definitely a good idea!
-A resume for any role that requires analysis skills will look way better with a relevant degree.
+A resume for any role that requires analysis skills will look way better with a relevant degree like business or analytics.
 In fact, many recruiters will discard your application if you don’t have one!